rdio/jsapi-examples/utils/README.md

 });
 ```

+You can see an example of this feature in action here: http://iangilman.com/rdio/utils/examples/collection/

 ### rdioUtils.authWidget( element )

 Turns the given element into a small Rdio authentication widget: if the user is authenticated, it shows their name.
 Otherwise it shows a "Sign In With Rdio" button which, when clicked, initiates the authentication sequence.
 If the authentication is successfull, the widget updates to show the user's name.